gwillig/researchclick/README.md

 # Reasearch Project: Is there a correlation  what people click ?

 The goal of this project is to collect data to answer the question if there is a is different in the click behavior of people dependent on day time (https://codewithmosh.com/p/mastering-react).
-This app is hosted on heroin.
+This app is hosted on heroku.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).